dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-create-a-simple-binding.md

 :::image type="content" source="media/how-to-create-a-simple-binding/preview.png" alt-text="A WPF window that shows details about an employee, such as their first name, last name, title, hire date, and salary.":::

 To learn more about data binding, see [Data binding overview in WPF](data-binding-overview.md).
-To learn more about data binding, see [Data binding overview in WPF](data-binding-overview.md).

 ## Create a data object